- Home

 - 1928

-- Seymour Papert, South African mathematician and computer scientist, co-created the Logo programming language (d.
+- Seymour Papert, South African mathematician and computer scientist, co-creator of the Logo programming language (d.
 2016)

 - 1924